Spofibo/ansible-hardening-ubuntu-and-debian/README.md

 A repository that leverages public Ansible Galaxy playbooks to help speed up the process of hardening your Debian/Ubuntu servers.

+This playbook is meant to be copied and adjusted as per the individual requirements.

+It uses Vagrant to test the implementation, and it's then later used in the `Harden Distros with Packer` repository

 ## Ansible
 ### Roles
 The list of roles the playbook executes in sequence: